shadowzen-labs/cicd-tests/README.md

 # cicd-tests
-Private repo to do cicd tests using github actions
+Repo to do cicd tests using github actions